hadeer-khaled/Red-Hat-Linux-ITI-Intake44/Lab_2_Part2/README.md

 --------------------------------------------------------------------------
 ### Q17.
 What are the minimum permission needed for:

-- A) Copy a directory (permission for source directory and permissions for target parent directory)
+- Copy a directory (permission for source directory and permissions for target parent directory)

 	- for source directory: x
 	- for target parent directory: w , x

 - Copy a file (permission for source file and and permission for target parent directory)
 	- for source file: r
 	- for target parent directory: w , x